 However, the more experienced gardeners among us know that the goal of a long harvest can be achieved with a few simple strategies: Managing the planting time with consideration of when the crops will be ready.
 Doing so can result in extended harvests that last through the season, offering up a variety of vegetables in abundance to the table.

-By following these 7 tips you can do this, too
+By following these 7 productive vegetable gardening tips you can do this, as well

 1. Do Successive Planting